Wramberg/TerminalView/README.md

 ## Project switching and ST3 startup
 When switching projects or (re)starting ST3 the plugin restarts all terminals views.
 Unfortunately, there is no obvious way of restoring earlier sessions so the views are completely reset.

-## Running executables interactively through a Sublime build system
+## Integrating with Sublime Text build system

-In a Sublime build system, you can use the `terminal_view_exec` command for the `"target"` key.
-You can then use the keyboard to give input to whatever executable that you're running.
+In a Sublime Text build system, you can use the `terminal_view_exec` command as a `"target"` key.
+This allows you to parse input to the command you are running which is not possible in the standard build system.

 For example, consider this `.sublime-project`: